Settlers of Catan Strategy

 Know how to win.
 The only way to win is to amass 10 victory points, but there are different strategies to achieve this goal.
 The three main ways consist of 1) building lots of settlements and the longest road 2) building lots of cities and amassing the largest army or 3) achieving a balance between the two.

 Think you have what it takes to rule the island?
-Explore the links on the next page to learn even more about Settlers of Catan and other popular brain games.
+Explore the links below to learn even more about Settlers of Catan and other popular brain games.

 Can you play Settlers of Catan with two players?

 Why is Settlers of Catan so popular?